MMD Guidance: Training-Free Distribution Adaptation for Diffusion Models via Maximum Mean Discrepancy Guidance: MMD Guidance for Diffusion Models

 \end{corollary}

 Theorem~\ref{thm:gradient_concentration} provides pointwise concentration guarantees for a fixed latent point $z_0\in\mathcal{Z}$.
-We extend this result to obtain uniform concentration over the norm ball in the latent space, guaranteeing that the MMD guidance gradient concentrates simultaneously for all latent vectors visited by the sampler.
+We extend this result to obtain uniform concentration over the norm ball in the latent space, guaranteeing that the MMD guidance gradient concentrates simultaneously for all latent vectors visited.